Heading northeast with a westerly wind, we await cooler weather

 Temperatures will drop significantly next week

-BarcelonaThe passage of a new cold front during the early hours will bring rain, generally light.
-However, as it approaches the coastal and pre-coastal areas, it could intensify and produce some heavier showers.
-The clouds will move away quickly this Sunday morning, leaving only slightly overcast skies in the Pyrenees and on the Costa Brava.
-With the passage of this last front, the air will begin to cool, but we will still see normal temperatures for this time of year.
-This will not be the case next week, when an incursion of cold air will bring the thermometer down to its lowest point, with conditions more typical of winter between Thursday and Saturday.
-This would be the first intense cold spell of autumn, especially in the Pyrenees.
+BarcelonaThe passage of a weak front during the early hours of this morning has brought scattered rainfall across the territory, with generally small amounts ranging between 10 and 15 l/m².2 in the Pyrenees (14 l/m2 in Espot, at 2,400 m), 11 l/m2 in Gisclareny and between 5 and 10 l/m2 on the Costa Brava and on the coast (9 l/m2 in El Prat de Llobregat or 7 l/m2 in Castell d'Aro).
+The clouds will move away quickly throughout the morning, leaving only slightly overcast skies in the Pyrenees and the northern part of the central coast and the Costa Brava.
+With the passage of this frontal line, the air will begin to cool, but we will still see normal temperatures for this time of year.
+This will not be the case next week, when a cold front will bring a significant drop in temperatures, with a full-winter feel between Thursday and Saturday.
+This would be the first intense cold snap of autumn, especially in the Pyrenees.

 Sunday: Cloudy in the Pyrenees and some showers in the northeast

-By early Sunday morning, the rain will have cleared, leaving a sunny day with thin, high-altitude clouds across most areas.
+By mid-morning, the day will be sunny with thin, high-altitude clouds across most areas.
 However, with the arrival of cold air aloft, cloud cover will return during the afternoon, bringing scattered showers to parts of the Pyrenees, Pre-Pyrenees, and northeast.

 Winter tasting next week